Last updated

 Should I use a third-party unlocking service?

 You may see third-party unlocking services that charge a small fee ($7 to $20 or more) to unlock your device.
 This was often the most affordable way to unlock your phone prior to the CRTC's changes to the Wireless Code of Conduct in 2017; although it came with some risk.
-You often have to pay up front and wait a few hours or a few days to find out if they're going to send you an unlock code.
+You often have to pay upfront and wait a few hours or a few days to find out if they're going to send you an unlock code.

 Why should I unlock my cell phone?

-Unlocking your cell phone lets you switch to another wireless carrier and lets you pay month-to-month when you bring your own phone (BYOP).
+Unlocking your cell phone lets you switch to another wireless carrier and lets you pay month to month when you bring your own phone (BYOP).
 However, there is no rush to unlock your smartphone.
 If you are happy with your wireless provider, you may choose to leave your device locked.
 If you do choose to move to another carrier later, you'll still have the right to unlock your phone at a later date.

 Can I unlock my phone to any network?